pgmorales76/reading_notes_201/reading_notes_201_class_12.md

 ## Things I Want to Know More About

-### Does learing how to draw with the `<canvas>` element require any artistic skills, or is it, simply, learning how to write a program, as we've been doing all along?
+### Does learning how to draw with the `<canvas>` element require any artistic skills, or is it, simply, learning how to write a program, as we've been doing all along?

 ### What are the best visual aids for those who don't like the presentation of numbers?